 - Name Servers (recommended)

-Enabling Ezoic through Name Servers meant we wouldn’t have 100% control of our DNS but at the same time Laura told me it would make more money and they also provide you with fast DNS servers along with other things like CDN, SSL, etc. so we decided to give it a go and switched the name servers to the ones Ezoic provided me.
+Enabling Ezoic through Name Servers meant we wouldn’t have 100% control of our DNS but at the same time Laura told me it would make more money and they also provide you with fast DNS servers along with other things like CDN, SSL, etc. so we decided to give it a go and switched the name servers to the ones Ezoic provided me using their Cloudflare.

 It’s important for me to mention in this review that if you’re going to use Ezoic and you’re not tech-savvy using the Name Servers method is actually the best one because you give control to your Ezoic’s manager and they can help or fix anything you need in their end without actually having access to the code of your website at all.